Water Ionizer Electrodes: The Heart of the Matter

 It isn’t ALL about Electrodes: Membranes

-All ionizers employ ion-selective membranes to separate the electrodes and enable the water to “ionically separate” the water into an alkaline and acidic stream.
+All ionizers employ ion-attracting membranes to separate the electrodes and enable the water to “ionically separate” the water into an alkaline and acidic stream.
 The membrane is absolutely critical in how an ionizer performs.
 You can have a well-designed plate, powered optimally but if you have poor membranes, then you have poor performance.
 Other ionizer manufacturers buy their membranes from outside sources.
 In comparison, AlkaViva’s Infusion Membranes are made in-house and are ultrasonically pressed, rather than chemically bonded.
 This provides you with a distinctly superior membrane, designed to work specifically with our Smart Electrodes, giving you unmatched performance.

 Our competitors use more watts and amps, spreading the same input voltage over a larger surface area which results in less efficiency.
 They do not deliver the power evenly or efficiently and must do so with greater resistance.